-The Wireless E9-1-1 Board is now the Enhanced 9-1-1 Board with the passage of HB 1000, and the Governor signed Act 168 (11) into law June 27, 2011.
+The Wireless E9-1-1 Board is now the Enhanced 9-1-1 Board with the passage of HB 1000, and the Governor signed Act 168 (11) into law on June 27, 2011.
 This statute established a single entity to administer enhanced 9-1-1 services for the State along with expanding board membership.
 The broadening of scope for the Enhanced 9-1-1 Board's responsibilities allows the leadership to improve and modernize the current 9-1-1 system, improve emergency response, save lives, and reduce property damage.
-The E9-1-1 Board has undertaken the responsibilities associated with the investigation and recommendations of preparing the State of Hawaii Strategic Plan for the migration of the State of Hawaii's E9-1-1 resources into New and Emerging Technology 9-1-1 services referred to as NG 9-1-1.
+In addition, the E9-1-1 Board has undertaken the responsibilities associated with the investigation and recommendations of preparing the State of Hawaii Strategic Plan for the migration of the State of Hawaii's E9-1-1 resources into New and Emerging Technology 9-1-1 services referred to as NG 9-1-1.

-XII.
-FY2019-20 Independent Audit Report Summary.
+XI.
+FY2021-22 Independent Audit Report Summary.

 Chapter 138, HRS requires the Board to perform an audit every two years to determine whether the Special Fund is being managed under this chapter.
-The Board has elected to conduct an audit every year to provide additional assurance to the Board and the Legislature of the integrity of its oversight over the fund.
+Accordingly, the Board has elected to conduct an audit every year to provide additional assurance to the Board and the Legislature of the integrity of its oversight over the fund.
 All independent audits have resulted in "clean" or unqualified opinions.

-The next independent audit report will cover July 1, 2019, through June 30, 2020, and is scheduled for completion in December 2020.
+The subsequent independent audit report will cover July 1, 2021, through June 30, 2022, and is scheduled for completion on March 7, 2022.